Razlif/musical_progression_trainer/readme.md

 ## To Add

-1. Hard mode - selection from all possible scale degrees and not only those present in the progression
+1. Hard mode - selection from all possible scale degrees and not only those present in the progression (completed)

+2. Degree selection - choose the scaledegrees to make up the progression (completed)

-2. more instruments - currently only has piano sound
+3. more instruments - currently only has piano sound

-3. non diatonic chord notes - the chords roots will still be diatonic but the chord can have 'color notes' that are not in the scale
+4. non diatonic chord notes - the chords roots will still be diatonic but the chord can have 'color notes' that are not in the scale

-4. non diatonic chords - adding chords that are not in the scale
+5. non diatonic chords - adding chords that are not in the scale

-5. ability to shift to natural minor key
+6. ability to shift to natural minor key